projectestac/agora/html/wordpress/wp-content/themes/exray/README.md

 1. Standard Theme Screenshot

 == Changelog ==

+= 1.4.3 =
+* Bug fix on logo upload / not showing correctly.
+* Bug fix on Top Ad / Header Widget.
+* Compatible with WordPress 3.9 video and audio playlist.
+* New theme tags, Responsive Layout.

+= 1.4.2 =
+* New widgetized area, Header widget and Below header.
+* New widget Banner image.
+* Minor bug fix.

 = 1.4.1 =
 * Fix broken layout on Internet Explorer 8 and 9.